Alfresco/docs-alfresco/content-services/latest/tutorial/sso/ldap.md

 ## Step 10: (Optional) Configure a client for Content Services for iOS

-If Content Services for iOS is required then a client needs to be created for it in the Keycloak to enable SSO capability.
-The redirect URI is preconfigured for the mobile application using the operating system it is installed on, which means that the **Valid Redirect URIs** value in the Keycloak must match this value.
+If Content Services for iOS is required then a client needs to be created for it in Keycloak to enable SSO capability.
+The redirect URI is preconfigured for the mobile application using the operating system it is installed on, which means that the **Valid Redirect URIs** value in Keycloak must match this value.

 1. Sign into the Keycloak Administration Console (Keycloak Admin Console).